milanlx/milanlx.github.io/_pages/about.md

   - /about.html
 ---

 I am an Applied Scientist at Amazon and went to graduate school at Carnegie Mellon University, with a M.S. in Machine Learning (2020).
-I am interested in multimodal and reinforcement learning, and also have expertise in graph neural networks, diffusion model and optimal control.
-My research intuitions are mainly inspired from interdisciplinary analogy, and some of my thoughts are outlined in those [blogs](https://milanlx.github.io/blog/).
+I am interested in agentic reinforcement learning for language models, and also have priors in multimodal learning and optimal control.
+My research intuitions stem from first principles and neuroscience.
+Some of the ideas and learnings are outlined in those [blogs](https://milanlx.github.io/blog/).

-Besides research, I am fan of soccer, tennis, investment and philosophy.
-My home teams are **<span style="color: red"> AC </span> Milan** and [Dalian Pro FC](http://www.dlpro.com.cn/), and favourite writers are *Milan Kundera* and *J. D. Salinger*.
+Besides research, I am fan of soccer, tennis, golf, investment and philosophy.
+My home teams are **<span style="color: red"> AC </span> Milan** and [Dalian Young Boy FC](https://weibo.com/7762205779). and favourite writers are *Milan Kundera* and *J. D. Salinger*.

 <!---
 I am a PhD student in the [Civil Engineering Department](https://www.cmu.edu/cee/) at [Carnegie Mellon University](https://www.cmu.edu), advised by [Pine Liu](https://faculty.ce.cmu.edu/liu/) and [Sean Qian](https://faculty.ce.cmu.edu/qian/).
 A short version of my resume could be found [here](https://milanlx.github.io/files/work_resume.pdf) .